Explainability and Interpretability AI Services (XAI)

 Development of a web application for Enviok

-ML Explainability: SHAP, LIME, Integrated Gradients and EU AI Act
+Explainable ML: SHAP, LIME, Integrated Gradients, and EU AI Act Requirements

-SHAP (SHapley Additive exPlanations) based on cooperative game theory.
-Each feature gets contribution to prediction deviation from dataset average.
-Mathematically sound, satisfies efficiency, symmetry, dummy, additivity properties.
+SHAP (SHapley Additive exPlanations) is the standard for tabular data.
+Based on cooperative game theory: each feature gets a contribution to the deviation of the prediction from the dataset mean.
+Mathematically correct — satisfies efficiency, symmetry, dummy, and additivity properties.

 import shap